DCT

 For the ’254 and ’492 Patents:

-- Intrinsic Evidence for Interpretation:- Evidence for a Broader Interpretation: The specification of the ’492 patent describes the edge predicate as an "arbitrary complex relational expression which is evaluated... during the graph traversal to reduce the number of edges that require evaluation" (’492 Patent, col. 5:65-6:4).
-This language could support a broad definition covering various types of filtering logic.
+- Evidence for a Broader Interpretation: The specification refers to the predicate as a "complex relational expression which is evaluated... to reduce the number of edges" ('254 Patent, col. 6:3-6), a functional description that could encompass various types of query filters.

 VI.
 Other Allegations

-- The complaint does not include a specific count for willful infringement or plead facts suggesting pre-suit knowledge of the patents.
-For each asserted patent, the complaint alleges that Defendants have known of the patent "at least since the service of the present Complaint" (Compl. ¶¶ 47, 87, 136, 169).
-This framing suggests a potential basis for alleging post-filing willful infringement but does not establish a basis for pre-suit willfulness.
+- Willful Infringement: The complaint alleges that Defendants have known of the asserted patents "at least since the service of the present Complaint" (Compl. ¶¶47, 134, 232, 265).
+This provides a basis for alleging willful infringement for any infringing conduct that continues post-filing.
+The complaint does not allege pre-suit knowledge.

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-- A second key question will be one of functional correspondence: Do the filtering mechanisms within Celonis's "LINK_PATH" operator, such as the "CONSTRAINED BY" clause, perform the specific, ordered functions required by the asserted claims—namely, "extracting a path predicate" and "evaluating" it to generate "valid edges" that "reduce a scan range"—or is there a material difference in their technical operation?
+- A second key issue will be one of technical specificity: do the general-purpose query constraints in Celonis's PQL, such as the "CONSTRAINED BY" clause, perform the specific, multi-step functions of "extracting a path predicate" and "evaluating" it to "reduce a scan range" as narrowly defined by the claims, or is there a fundamental mismatch in technical operation?